Bungie Explains Exotic Masterwork Weapons For ‘Destiny 2: Warmind’

 Applying the Catalyst to an Exotic weapon will immediately enable orb generation on double kills just like the Legendary Masterworks enjoy.
 Players will also receive bounty-like objectives to chase to fully earn Masterwork status and unlock additional state and perk bonuses.

-Bungie confirmed these objectives to fully level a weapon up to Masterwork status will differ for each weapon.
+Bungie confirmed that these objectives to fully level a weapon up to Masterwork status will differ for each weapon.
 Some will have only a single step while others will have multiple steps.
 While difficulty will vary from weapon to weapon, players will not achieve Masterwork status for their Exotic weapon randomly.

 The studio is keeping further details like which Exotic weapons can be upgraded to Masterworks, perks, and how to obtain them close to the vest.
 Bungie has correctly come to realize the Destiny 2 community thrives on discovering this kind of information themselves to share guides and other information to help generate interest and excitement.